Skip to content

 AQ corrects these imbalances.
 Those of you who have established good exercise routines may not notice much difference in how much it takes.
 Others may be in for a bit of a surprise.

-You'll get the answer in September anyway, when you can start measuring your AQ with Mia Health.
+You'll get the answer from September 2024, when you can start measuring your AQ with Mia Health.
 And once the algorithm is in place in the app, we'll follow up with a new blog post giving you in-depth details on how to earn your AQ.

 You'll recognize a lot from your time with PAI.
 But some of it will also be different.